yiisoft/yii2/docs/guide/db-active-record.md

 Dirty Attributes
 --------------

-An attribute is considered dirty if its value was modified since model was loaded from database or since most recent data save.
-When saving record data by calling `save()`, `update()`, `insert()` etc. only dirty attributes are saved into database.
-If there are no dirty attributes there's nothing to be saved so no query will be issued at all.
+An attribute is considered dirty if its value was modified after the model was loaded from database or since the most recent data save.
+When saving record data by calling `save()`, `update()`, `insert()` etc. only dirty attributes are saved into the database.
+If there are no dirty attributes then there is nothing to be saved so no query will be issued at all.

 See also
 --------